-- Ratio of equity attributable to owners of the parent to total assets: Equity attributable to owners of the parent / Total assets - Ratio of equity attributable to owners of the parent to total assets on a market capitalization basis: Market capitalization / Total assets - Debt repayment period: Interest bearing debt / Cash flows - Interest coverage ratio: Cash flows / Interest payments - Market capitalization is calculated by multiplying the closing stock price at fiscal year-end by the number of shares outstanding (not including treasury stock). - · Cash flows from operating activities in consolidated statement of cash flows are used for operating cash flows. - Figures for interest-bearing debt cover the amounts of loans and bonds that are recognized in consolidated statement of financial position and liabilities upon which interest is paid.
+- · Ratio of equity attributable to owners of the parent to total assets: Equity attributable to owners of the parent / Total assets - Debt repayment period: Interest bearing debt / Cash flows - · Interest coverage ratio: Cash flows / Interest payments

+\ Cash flows from operating activities in consolidated statement of cash flows are used for operating cash flows.

+\ Figures for interest-bearing debt cover the amounts of loans and bonds that are recognized in consolidated statement of financial position and liabilities upon which interest is paid.
 Further, regarding interest payments, the amount of interest expenses paid in consolidated statement of cash flows is used.

-(4) Outlook for the Year ending March 31, 2022
+(4) Outlook for the Year ending March 31, 2023